 Distracted driving is a serious problem in Florida.
 Despite this fact, Florida has yet to pass a ban on cell phone use or text messaging while driving.
-This does not mean, however, that distracted drivers cannot be held accountable for the accidents they cause.
-If a distracted driver has injured you or a loved one, it may be in your best interest to speak with a skilled Miami personal injury attorney to discuss your legal options.Forms of Distracted Driving
+However, this does not mean that distracted drivers cannot be held accountable for the accidents they cause.
+If you or a loved one has been hurt by a distracted driver, it may be in your best interests to speak with a skilled Miami personal injury attorney to discuss your legal options.

 Also, injured victims would be well-advised to collect contact information from all drivers and witnesses involved in the collision.
-Taking photos of the cars, injuries suffered and location of the crash may also become important if the case goes to court.
+Taking photos of the cars, injuries suffered, and location of the crash may also become important if the case goes to court.
 After seeking medical attention, injured victims should also contact an experienced Miami personal injury attorney.
 A skilled attorney may be able to acquire phone records to prove that the driver was distracted at the time of the accident.
-Additionally, an examination of the car and police report may help prove liability for the crash.
+Additionally, an examination of the car and a police report may help prove liability for the crash.

 The Florida personal injury attorneys at the Law Office of Ruth E. Johnson have a history of holding distracted drivers accountable for the actions they cause.
 Call us today to request a free and comprehensive consultation.